J4nvg/Internship/README.md

 In terms of efficiency it does not make a big difference anyway, as with the current implementation the complete set of all shortest routes is only calculated once and then cached.
 Thus theoretically the main optimization that can be done here is with the initialization of the simulation.
 More about NX_CUGRAPH:
 https://rapids.ai/nx-cugraph/

+###### About the dirichlet distribution alpha value:
+In the implementation the definition of the dirichlet distribution alpha is slightly adjusted.
+The main code shows alpha as a scalar to control spread, in the 'Dist' class alpha is adjusted to be a 1-dimensional array filled with the scalar value.
+By default, the alpha scalar is set to 2.
+Meaning that with two hider candidates the resulting hiding probabilities, q<sub>1</sub> and q<sub>2</sub>, will be approximately 0.5 each.
+If one want to preserve an even distribution as the number of hider candidates increases, alpha should scale with it.
+If alpha is kept fixed instead the resulting distribution becomes more spread out.

+---
+[^1]: Lidbetter T (2020) Search and rescue in the face of uncertain threats, European Journal of Operational Research 285(3):1153–1160.